design agency

 • Hours billed

-You may also want to add KPIs specific to ads or marketing, like the number of ads you created for your business and the number of posts you shared on social media.
+You may also want to add KPIs specific to marketing, like the number of ads you created for your business and the number of leads generated through your email newsletters.

-Want to learn more?
-Check out a recording of this presentation and read the Q&A from our session!
+Want to know more about starting an agency?
+Check out a recording of our webinar about how to start a graphic design business, and read the Q&A from our session

 Anastasia Salazar Ltd. is an independent design studio for tailored branding and digital designs.
 Reach out to learn how we can help you fuel growth and maximize your brand’s impact.